sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

   variable.
 If it is unset (the default) or set to "yes", then debugging is turned on.
 If it is set to anything else, then debugging is turned off.

+- :envvar:`SAGE_SPKG_LIST_FILES` - Set this to "yes" to enable
+  verbose extraction of tar files, i.e. Sage's spkg files.
+Since some spkgs contain a huge number of files such that the log files get very large and harder to search (and listing the contained files is usually less valuable), we decided to turn this off by default.
+This variable affects builds of Sage with ``make`` (and ``sage -upgrade``) as well as the manual installation of individual spkgs with e.g. ``sage -i``.

 - :envvar:`SAGE_FAT_BINARY` - to prepare a binary distribution that
   will run on the widest range of target machines, set this variable